apache/jackrabbit-oak/oak-doc/src/site/markdown/security/accesscontrol/default.md

 accessibility of the namespace, nodetype and privilege information.
 Removing the corresponding paths from the configuration will most probably have undesired effects.

+##### Effective Policies

+The effective policies exposed by `AccessControlManager.getEffectivePolicies(String)` and `JackrabbitAccessControlManager.getEffectivePolicies(Set<Principal>)` represent an immutable view on the persisted policies taking effect act the given path or for the given set of principals.
+Transient modifications that are the result of `setPolicy` and `removePolicy` will not be reflected.

+Note however, that these methods are defined to be a best-effort.
+In particular `AccessControlManager.getEffectivePolicies(String)` will not evaluate restrictions associated with individual entries that might limit the effect to individual items in the subtree.
+See also [OAK-8000](https://issues.apache.org/jira/browse/OAK-8000) for details.

 #### Access Control Entries

 The access control entries present in a given list are subject to the following